Childhood Cancer - More Information & Support

 Camp Quality (New Zealand) www.campqualitynz.org.nz

-A charitable trust which holds annual, week-long residential camps for children from 5 to 16 with cancer.
+A charitable trust which holds annual, week-long residential camps for children with cancer aged from 5 to 16 years.
 The aim is to provide high quality, recreational experiences in a safe and secure environment.
 Phone: 0508 22678 for the manager of your region.

 Books, DVDs and CDs